 Dominique Tull was our first summer student AND first award winner.
 As a McNair Scholar he spent time in the lab conducting summer research and was awarded for that work at the UAB summer EXPO.
 Dominique now holds a Doctorate in Physical Therapy.

 Ashley Adamson was a student at Jacksonville State University (no the one in Alabama).
 She arrived to the lab through the UAB Summer Program in Neuroscience.
-As a new BS holding graduate she is now pursuing additional professional development working for Dr. Jeremy Herskowitz at UAB.
+As a new BS holding graduate she is now pursuing additional professional development working for Dr. Jeremy Herskowitz.
+She will enter graduate school at UAB in 2021.

 Kayla Bishop is a Howard University graduate.
 She spent a year in the King lab thanks to the UAB PREP program which seeks to support students who are under-represented in science.
 Kayla attended Wayne State University and is now a medical researcher in Texas.